Our Tax ID/EIN is 46-2686302. The address for our main office is 45 East 20th Street, FL 4, New York, NY 10003.

 *Ex: A rising Kindergartener will be grouped with other children entering Kindergarten.

 Yes!
 Campers must be entering the same grade.
 We ask that each family fill out the “Friend Request” area during registration.
-We will always do our best to accommodate friend requests, but we can not guarantee campers will always be placed in groups with their friends.
+We will always do our best to accommodate friend requests, but can not guarantee campers will always be placed in groups with their friends.